Denver officer shot in the leg; police search for shooter

 DENVER (AP) - An officer in Colorado was shot in the leg and police have launched a search for the shooter.

+The shooter opened fire on officers at the scene and one officer was shot in the leg, Thomas said.
+The officer was taken to Denver Health Medical Hospital in critical condition.

+The shooter got away, and police were not immediately sure whether the suspect was in custody.
+Thomas said officers have made contact with multiple “individuals of interest,” but the investigation was still ongoing.

-As of early Sunday, the officer was in critical condition, Chief Ron Thomas told KDVR-TV.
-Thomas also said authorities had set up a perimeter in the search area, and residents were encouraged to stay inside their homes.
+Authorities set up a perimeter in the area of the shooting in search of the suspect.
+Residents in the community northwest of downtown were encouraged to stay inside their homes.

 Sign up for Daily Newsletters